 - All users found the order progress diagram helpful, but wanted to see more information about the progress

-- All users were confused by 'the arrow' in the button for active orders
+- All users were confused by 'the arrow' in the button for 'Current Purchases'

-- All users found that 'active orders' and 'saved vehicles' are visually too similar
+- All users found that 'Current Purchases' and 'saved vehicles' are visually too similar

-Based on the feedback from the user testing, the team decided to revisit the visual treatment on the 'Active Orders' and make some modifications to the type of information on the each vehicle order card.
+Based on the feedback from the user testing, I revisit the UI and Information hierarchy on the 'Current Purchases' and make some modifications to each vehicle order card.